 Constipation is a very rare side effect of CBD oil, so it hasn’t undergone extensive studies by researchers.
 Early studies and consumer experiences suggest that certain forms of CBD that pass through the digestive tract — like oils and edibles — can cause constipation.
 However, that’s most likely because of their additional ingredients, not the CBD itself.

 In fact, excessive use of CBD oil is linked to the opposite.
-Extremely high doses of CBD administered on a regular basis can cause diarrhea, which is due to the increased intake of oil the CBD is suspended in.
+Extremely high doses of CBD administered regularly can cause diarrhea, which is due to the increased intake of oil the CBD is suspended in.

 Lifestyle Changes to Help With Constipation